Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Understanding via spinor BEC

 \section{Understanding \he via spinor BEC}

-In this section, we will describe the phase structure of the superfluid \he using Ginzburg-Landau formalism and simplified spinor BEC formalism.
-We summarize the phase structure in the following tree diagram.
-The important thing in this paper is that we will use the fact that the \Ao phase has a ferromagnetic property.
+In this section, we will describe the phase structure of the superfluid \he using Ginzburg--Landau formalism and simplified spinor BEC formalism.
+We summarize the phase structure in \cref{tab:superfluid_phases}.
+We utilize an \Ao phase for axion detection, which has a ferromagnetic property, in this paper.

-In \cref{subsec:Hephasestructure}, we will sketch the phase structure of $^3$He with Ginzburg--Landau formalism.
-In \cref{subsec:HespinorBEC}, we will describe the A phase of $^3$He with an external magnetic field with spinor BEC formalism.
-In \cref{subsec:nuclearmagnon}, we will study how to utilize the ferromagnetic property of the \Ao phase of $^3$He as magnon.